harrisaar-noxtton/pear-cross-platform-template/README.md

-# Pear Desktop Mobile Project
+# Pear Cross Platform Template

 A cross-platform template that demonstrates how to use React Native, TypeScript, and Electron in the same project.
 This template allows you to write code once and deploy it across multiple platforms: desktop (Windows, macOS, Linux), mobile (iOS, Android), and web.